PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-09 11:24:54
+Last updated: 2024-04-09 11:25:27
-Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin